-The Public Authority Registry helps IHSS Consumers connect with pre-screened Providers and helps eligible Providers find jobs.
-To be eligible for this service, Consumers must already be on the IHSS program and Providers must already have passed the Department of Justice (DOJ) background check.
+The Public Authority Registry helps IHSS Recipients connect with pre-screened IHSS Providers and helps eligible IHSS Providers find jobs.
+To be eligible for this service, recipients must already be on the IHSS program and providers must already have passed the Department of Justice (DOJ) background check.

 Who is eligible?

-In order to benefit from the Public Authority Registry services, Consumers must already be signed up with the IHSS program.
+In order to benefit from the Public Authority Registry services, recipients must already be signed up with the IHSS program.
 If you are not already signed up with the IHSS program, please call the IHSS intake line at (510) 577-1800 to see if you are eligible and to request an application or go to our IHSS Program page for more information on how to download an application from the County website.

-How the Public Authority Registry works for Consumers!
+How the Public Authority Registry works for Recipients!

 The Registry uses a sophisticated computer program that was developed especially for these matching purposes.
-The information that you, the Consumer, give the Registry Coordinator(s) about your needs and preferences is essential in finding the best match for your particular situation.
-With this information, the Registry Coordinator(s) can generate a list of up to 8 Providers who fit your criteria and who have already passed the Department of Justice (DOJ) background check.
+The information that you, the recipient, give the Registry Specialist(s) about your needs and preferences is essential in finding the best match for your specific situation.
+With this information, the Registry Specialist(s) can generate a list of up to 8 Providers who fit your criteria and who have already passed the Department of Justice (DOJ) background check.

-If needed, the Registry Coordinators can send you valuable reference information on how best to manage your Provider(s) and refer you to more Consumer training opportunities.
+If needed, the Registry Specalists can send you valuable reference information on how best to manage your provider(s) and refer you to more Recipient training opportunities.

 Although the Registry staff is able to provide you assistance, you are the provider’s employer, and you have the responsibility for hiring, training, supervising and – if need be – firing providers.